machineagency/taxon/evaluation_log.md

 of thumb anyway. this makes me think, is the rule of thumb for work envelope checking "polymorphic" over different types (shapes) of work envelopes?

+# liteplacer open source diy smd pick and place machine

+wow have i opened a can of worms with this one. first, the specific design that i will be using is the liteplacer by juha kuusama, which is an open source hardware design that uses another open source software control system for pick and place machines called openpnp. the machine itself is way cooler and more complicated than i originally suspected when i was browing the internet looking for any pick and place machine to add to my slides for my quals talk.

+namely, one thing to note is that the tool assembly is pretty complex, and supports tool-changing for pick and place tips. when it comes to the sizes of things it can pick up, the creater talks about different classes of smd parts like 0402, 0603, sot-23, and soic-8. i assume all of these are different profiles of smd footprints and of course nadya is going to be mad at me that i don't know this sort of thing already and that i am not a #realmaker, but alas, i will once again solve this sort of problem by codifying it in the action language! let the programmer deal with it, make a rule of thumb based on tool selection and different type of smd footprint... ooh, i'm good, i'm going to add this below right now.

+**rules of thumb**

+- certain footprints of pcbs can only be picked up with certain tools